 - THERE IS ONLY ONE TYPE OF SEIZURE

 Well we’ve been through this already really so repeat after us – “all seizures do not look the same.
 In fact there are over 50+ types of seizures.”
 Well done everyone!
-We heard you shouting that all the way from EI HQ in Crumlin.
-On a more serious note, this has been a real issue for people with epilepsy in that their seizures have been misinterpreted by others as being drunk or on drugs.
+We heard you shouting that all the way from our mini home based offices all across Ireland.
+On a more serious note, this has been a real issue for people with epilepsy in that their seizures have been misinterpreted by others as them being drunk or on drugs.
 What we ask you to do is take that extra second and consider whether the person could potentially be having a seizure.
-All seizures looking the same is a MYTH and we urge you to confine it to history
+All seizures looking the same is a MYTH and we urge you to confine it to history.

 YOU'VE DONE IT, YOU'VE COMPLETED YOUR DEGREE!
-It's been a long journey but you made it here on this special day and now we must wave goodbye to you as you embark on the journey of life....we're so proud of you.
+It's been a long journey but you made it here on this special day and now we must wave goodbye to you....we're so proud of you.
 BUT WAIT, you need to Graduate!!!!